danielgafni/website/www/content/blog/cracking-the-python-monorepo/index.md

 Contrary to what you might think, Python packaging is not a nightmare anymore.
 It used to be, but with the introduction of [PEP 517](https://peps.python.org/pep-0517/) and [PEP 518](https://peps.python.org/pep-0518/), and the rise of `uv`, it's actually in pretty good shape --- I rarely have to pull out my hair when working with Python packaging nowadays.

+{{ aside(position="right", text="I remember sweating hard before running `poetry lock` which I knew would run for an hour or two with my shitty internet connection because these juicy PyTorch wheels just had to be downloaded and hashed for every combination of Python and OS.
+Good times!") }}

-The PEPs and their adoption were important to standardize the way Python packages are built and distributed. cracking-the-python-monorepo the overwhelming majority of Python packages now provide correct distribution metadata (like hashes of the package contents), it's much easier for advanced and optimized package managers like `uv` to do their job really well.
+The PEPs and their adoption were important to standardize the way Python packages are built and distributed.
+Because the overwhelming majority of Python packages now provide correct distribution metadata (like hashes of the package contents), it's much easier for advanced and optimized package managers like `uv` to do their job really well.
 Some machine learning dependencies --- and [specifically PyTorch](https://github.com/pytorch/pytorch/issues/76557) --- used to sabotage the Python packaging ecosystem, but even PyTorch now (mostly) provides the hashes with the various wheels they build for all these CUDA versions.

 Therefore, I'd like to note that the improvements with packaging are not only due to better tooling like `uv`, but also due to the community's effort to standardize and improve the Python packaging ecosystem in general.